exonum/exonum/README.md

 };
 ```

-Then transaction data is signed:
+Then transaction data can be signed:

 ```
 var seed = Exonum.randomUint64();